 But who better to discuss ‘The Peter Pan Effect’ than the man himself.
-Following his performance at BAS II, The Electricity Club caught up with ROBERT MARLOW to chat about his cult classic.
+Following his performance at BAS II, ELECTRICITYCLUB.CO.UK caught up with Robert Marlow to chat about his cult classic.

 I met him when we were 8 years old at the Boys Brigade, we both shared a good friendship and a common interest in music.

 He was having violin lessons, I was learning to play the piano and we both picked up the guitar.
 So that was how we got together doing music.